 My mind settled on the family in front of us.
 Two parents and three teenagers.
-I have thought about this family so many times over the years and even more often recently.
+I have thought about this family so often over the years and even more recently.
 It was the early service.
 The teenagers were awake but looked rumpled.
 Two boys and a girl.
 And I looked at them with envy.

 Let me tell you something.
 I had no idea about the teen years.
 None.
-This is some PhD level crap to deal with and I have a 4th grade level of preparation.
+This is some Ph.D.-level stuff to deal with, and I have a 4th-grade level of preparation.
 I am stunned and overwhelmed by the twists and turns of parenting teenagers.
 This is hard work.
 DIFFICULT.
 Mental Jedi level parenting.
-Nearly all of the stereotypes have really become true to one extent or another.
+Nearly all of the stereotypes have become true to one extent or another.
 All of that was surely not going to happen in this family.
 Pfffft.

-They are moody.
 The moods.
 Wow.
 It feels like hugging some cacti over here.
-Lately I feel the need to announce that I might hug them.
+Lately, I feel the need to announce that I might hug them.
 It goes like this.
 Hey, it will be ok.
 I’m going to move toward you now.
 I’m going to hug you.
 It’s happening.
-I’m your mother and since I birthed you I feel you owe me this much.
+I’m your mother, and I feel you owe me this much since I birthed you.
 Feel free to stand there woodenly and hold your breath until it’s over.
 But make no mistake.
 I am going to hug you…3,2,1.

 It’s hard not to take things personally when they are so crabby.
-It’s a combination of their random malaise and my lack of sympathy that causes the rift.
+The combination of their random malaise and my lack of sympathy causes the rift.
 I mean, sometimes their day-to-day lives are pretty cushy.

-They are self-focused.
 They stand at the epicenter of their very own universe.
-If I had a dollar for every time “It’s not all about YOU” was uttered in this house (by us parents) I’d have enough to actually visit the epicenter of the universe and fly first class.
-The narcissism works against them.
-I try to point out that literally nobody else notices their hair/skin/scowl/braces/pants/test grade/shoes/mistake/social gaffe because all THOSE people are self-obsessed too.
+If I had a dollar for every time “It’s not all about YOU” was uttered in this house (by us parents), I’d have enough to actually visit the epicenter of the universe and fly first class.
+Narcissism works against them.
+I try to point out that literally, nobody else notices their hair/skin/scowl/braces/pants/test grade/shoes/mistake/social gaffe because all THOSE people are self-obsessed too.
 They don’t believe me.

-Newsflash: Everyone will know (faster and wider spread with the assistance of social media) and all parents find out everything eventually.
-Whether we find out within minutes of the event or on our deathbed…we find out.
-We parents are just one generation older who already did all the stupid things.
+Newsflash: Everyone will know (faster and wider spread with the assistance of social media), and all parents will find out everything eventually.
+Whether we find out within minutes of the event or much later…we find out.
+Our parents are just one generation older who already did all the stupid things.
 Hellooooo.
 We invented and perfected stupid just like our parents did before us.
 Duh.